faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > If, after a rigid examination, it [the Book of Mormon] be found an imposition, should be extensively published to the world as such; **the evidences and arguments upon which the imposture was detected, should be clearly and logically stated**, that those who have been sincerely yet unfortunately deceived, may perceive the nature of the deception, and be reclaimed, - and that those who continue to publish the delusion, may be exposed and silenced, not by physical force, neither by persecutions, bare assertions, nor ridicule, **but by strong and powerful arguments — by evidences adduced from scripture and reason**.

-> But this is no easy task—in fact, it is impossible, because the Book of Mormon is true.
+> But this is no easy task---in fact, it is impossible, because the Book of Mormon is true.

 Callister is about to present evidence to bolster testimonies of the BoM, but he seems to have begun with the conclusion in mind.
 Perhaps our belief in the truth of the BoM should be conditioned on the totality of evidence for and against its authenticity?
 Nonetheless, I do not begrudge him statements like these in a devotional address to believing members.